khanhdang2911/JobSeed/README.md

 - **Job Seeker Account:** Use this account to search for jobs, apply to positions, and manage your profile and application history.
 Explore the job search and application tracking features.
 > ### Important Notice
 >
-> Please note that providing these test accounts and passwords is necessary for you to fully experience the functionalities of our Job Portal.
+> Please note that providing these test accounts and passwords is necessary for you to fully experience the functionalities of our JobSeed.
 However, we understand the risks involved in sharing this information publicly.
 We kindly ask for your cooperation:
 >
 > - **Use these accounts responsibly**: If you don't need to alter or delete important data, please avoid doing so.
 However, if necessary, feel free to test functions.
 > - **Respect the platform**: If you do not find the platform useful, we ask that you refrain from malicious activities or attempts to disrupt its operations.